MonamiB/documentation/internal/handbook doc process/docprocess.md

 # Documentation Process

-In our case, the instructions are for working on the klpdotorg/documentation/handbook repository.
+In our case, the instructions are for working on the `klpdotorg/documentation/handbook` repository.

 ## Update

-**Important:** Ensure that you create a branch and maintain all changes in it till the peer review is done.
-Merging the changes to master automatically triggers an RTD build and content is pushed to production, so it is important to commit only validated content.
+**Important:** *Ensure that you create a branch and maintain all changes in it till the peer review is done.
+Merging the changes to master automatically triggers an RTD build and content is pushed to production, so it is important to commit only validated content.*

 1. Clone the git repo on your desktop.
 This is a one-time only process.
-Henceforth, you will need to checkout the latest version of the documentation in a new branch before you edit the content.
+Henceforth, you will need to checkout the latest version of the documentation in a new branch before you edit and commit the content.
-2. Navigate to handbook/source folder.
+2. Navigate to the `../handbook/source` folder.
 3. Open the relevant `.rst` file using a text editor and update as required.
-4. If you have created a new file, using .rst extension is recommended, though RTD recognizes `.txt` and `.md` extensions as well.
+4. If you have created a new file, using the `.rst` extension is recommended, though RTD recognizes `.txt` and `.md` extensions as well.
 5. Update the `index.rst` file to reflect the new topic in the correct hierarchy.
+If you have edited an existing file, you may skip this step.

 ## Preview